-- The Ethics Code
+• The Ethics Code.

-- The By-laws

-- The Board of Directors Regulations

-- > The Internal Code of Conduct in the Securities Market

-- > The General Meeting Regulations

-- ➤ The Procedure for proxies, voting and distance information at the General Meeting of shareholders (for the 2017 Annual General Meeting)

-- The Operating Rules of the Shareholder E-Forum (for the 2017 Annual General Meeting)
+- The Articles of Association. - The Board of Directors Regulations. - The Internal Code of Conduct in the Securities Market. - The Regulations of the General Meeting of Shareholders. - The Procedure for proxies, voting and remote information at the General Meeting of Shareholders (for the 2018 Annual General Meeting of Shareholders). - The Operating Rules of the Shareholder E-Forum (for the 2018 Annual General Meeting of Shareholders).